Relationships Between Language and Culture & Impact on Personality Growth

 Is Change of Language - Change of Personality After All?

-An undeniable connection between language and personality development leads to wondering whether changing linguistic preferences or gaining new knowledge results in drastic character changes.
+An undeniable role and connection between language and personality development leads to wondering whether changing linguistic preferences or gaining new knowledge results in drastic character changes.
 Sociology as well as anthropology are constantly developing so that experts seek new research topics.
 These researchers started paying more attention to personality changes demonstrated by multilingual people depending on what language they are using.

 Studies’ results show that people often utilize different languages in different contexts and it may be treated as changes in personality.
 An energetic extrovert Spaniard will definitely use formal English during job interviews and ordering document translation services for immigration to the USA.
 They will use emotional and colloquial Spanish while discussing job opportunities abroad with friends or family.
 It does not mean a personality has shifted from an extrovert and emotional one to a calm introvert type.
 The person remains the same regardless of the language they are using.